jeffdruid/fitzgeralds-menu/README.md

 - Open social links in another tab
     - Added `target="_blank"` to all social links.
 This ensures that when the user click on these links, they open in a separated tab.
     ![Alt text](assets/media/feat-footer-fix-links.png)

+        - NOTE: Once the project is approved by the client, the social media links for Fitzgerald's Bar will be linked to the digital menu.

 ### Future Improvements
 - Search function